-Most people like to have icons on their computer's Desktop for quick access to their documents or computer or internet, but new computers with Windows have often only Recycle Bin icon on Desktop.
+Many users like to have icons on their computer's Desktop for quick access to their documents or computer or Internet, but Windows has only Recycle Bin icon on Desktop by default.

 In Windows XP, right-click an empty area of Desktop and click Properties.

 In Windows 10, Settings app opens.
 Click or touch to open the Themes tab on the left, then choose Desktop icon settings from the right, in the Related Settings section.

 Windows 10 Creators Update (2017) brings themes back, and the Related Settings section is on the right on higher resolution screens or below the Apply a theme section on lower resolution displays.